Caiyuzhen/Caiyuzhen/README.md

 # Hi, I'm Zeno 👋
 [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&weight=600&size=24&pause=1000&color=3B18F7&width=435&lines=Design+and+technology+enthusiasts)](https://git.io/typing-svg)

-### I’m a UX designer  and Front-end development enthusiasts from HongKong, Now I live in Shenzhen.
-My previous experience has focused on efficiency tools and communication tools.
-I'm also interested in some development libraries, so please feel free to share with me! 👏
+### I’m a UX designer and front-end development enthusiast from Hong Kong, now living in Shenzhen.
+My work has mainly focused on building tools for productivity.
+I’m also into exploring development libraries, so feel free to share your favorites with me! 👏

 <br />
 <br />